ONLYOFFICE/docspace-api-sdk-typescript/docs/RoomsApi.md

-let subjectFilter: SubjectFilter; //The filter by user (Owner - 0, Member - 1). (optional) (default to undefined) let quotaFilter: QuotaFilter; //The filter by quota (All - 0, Default - 1, Custom - 2). (optional) (default to undefined) let storageFilter: StorageFilter; //The filter by storage (None - 0, Internal - 1, ThirdParty - 2). (optional) (default to undefined)
+let subjectFilter: SubjectFilter; //The filter by user (Owner - 0, Member - 1). (optional) (default to undefined) let quotaFilter: QuotaFilter; //The filter by quota (All - 0, Default - 1, Custom - 2). (optional) (default to undefined) let storageFilter: StorageFilter; //The filter by storage (None - 0, Internal - 1, ThirdParty - 2). (optional) (default to undefined) let count: number; //Specifies the maximum number of items to retrieve. (optional) (default to undefined) let startIndex: number; //The index from which to start retrieving the room content. (optional) (default to undefined) let sortBy: string; //Specifies the field by which the room content should be sorted. (optional) (default to undefined) let sortOrder: SortOrder; //The order in which the results are sorted. (optional) (default to undefined) let filterValue: string; //The text filter value used to refine search or query operations. (optional) (default to undefined)

 const { status, data } = await apiInstance.getRoomsFolder(
     type,